dabrez/shannonsRevenge/README.md

 - Rate limited by GitHub API quotas
 - Detection based on known Claude signatures (may not catch all cases)
 - Large repositories may take time to scan completely

+### Current Known False Positives

+The word "cursor" in branch names will trigger the Cursor IDE detector.

+Example: `cursor-move-foldedline-unit` in a merge commit from VSCode will flag as cursor_detected.

+This is on our brain.
+Fix incoming.
+PRs welcome.

+## Legal

+This is a compliance tool.

+The supply chain risk designation under 10 USC 3252 requires contractors to certify their DoW contract work does not involve designated entities.

+We are helping contractors make that certification accurately.

+Anthropic's own statement notes the designation legally extends only to DoW contract work, not commercial activity.
+We make no claims beyond what the tool finds.
+Simply attempting to help everyone follow the laws as written, especially when they change no matter what following that law specifically means.

+As a reminder, following the supply chain designation is a requirement for all DoW work.
+No matter how connected that is to your infrastructure.

+## Contributing

+Found a detection pattern we missed?
+Found a false positive?
+Work at a defense contractor and found something interesting?

+Open an issue.
+Open a PR.

+The more accurate this tool is, the more useful it is for compliance purposes.

 ## License